qnano/smFISHlearning/README.md

 http://www.diplib.org/download

 For help on running the code, please read the manual.
-Added comments with/in the different function m-files will also help a user to find his/her way in the code
+Added comments with/in the different function m-files will also help a user to find his/her way in the code.
+The example data can be downloaded from https://figshare.com/articles/dataset/Example_data/13568438.